 District Referrals - Students with qualifying test scores on the CogAT and/or NNAT will receive a district referral via US mail in mid-February.
 With parent permission (via a signed referral form returned to school SEARCH teacher), these students will be evaluated for gifted services.

-Referral forms submitted after this date
+Referral forms submitted after February

-will be processed next school year.
+will be processed the next school year.

 Superintendent's Advisory CommitteeLoudoun County sponsors an Advisory Committee for Gifted Education.
 This committee serves as a support to review and make suggestions about gifted programs and to promote community awareness of gifted education.
 School personnel, community members and parents are selected to serve on the committee.
 Every effort is made to have a broad-based group of committee members from all high school attendance areas.The committee provides an annual report and serves in an advisory capacity to the Division Superintendent of Schools and reports annually to him.
 Meetings are open to the public.
 Please check the LCPS Gifted Services page on the district website.Standardized Testing